Solstices and Equinoxes

-Solstices/Equinoxes follows color and light changes from sunrise to sunset at the same location in Watershed 2, a tributary of Lookout Creek in the H.J.
+Solstices & Equinoxes follows color and light changes from sunrise to sunset at the same location in Watershed 2, a tributary of Lookout Creek in the H.J.
 Andrews Experimental Forest, on the Solstices and Equinoxes.
-Beginning at sunrise, I took a photograph of the creek with my white rock in the center of the image in ten minute intervals, ending at sunset.
-The white rock acts as a neutral constant to allow me see the turbidity of the water compared to the water color as it was affected by the creek bed and reflections.
+Beginning at sunrise, I took a photograph of the creek with my white rock in the center of the image in ten-minute intervals, ending at sunset.
+The white rock acts as a neutral constant to allow me to see the turbidity of the water compared to the water’s color as it was affected by the creek bed and reflections.
 The colors of the white rock are depicted in the four white bands that run the length of the paintings.

 SOLSTICES AND EQUINOXES: PAINTINGS BY LEAH WILSON

 In its measured and diligent investigation of minute, incremental changes in light levels at a specific site in the H.J.
 Andrews Experimental Forest over time, this series of paintings represents a seamless merger of art and science as it throws into high relief the pivotal role of change in ecosystems.
 It also examines the nature of perception, and the idea that by studying phenomena, we change them.

 The genesis of the project lies in Wilson’s experience as an artist-in-residence at H.J.
 Andrews, a 16,000 acre long-term research site which is located in the Western Cascades east of Springfield, Oregon.
 During her residency, Wilson had the opportunity to observe scientists from Oregon State University’s Department of Forestry, who are currently in the 30th year of a 100-year log decomposition study.
 The study involves deliberately placing a number of tagged logs in a wide variety of locations in and around the streams that run through the forest in order to test the effect species and size of logs have on decomposition and nutrient cycling processes.